 2.42.
 "Nominal aspect ratio (profile)" means the ratio of the nominal section height to the nominal section width expressed as a percentage in a multiple of 5 (ending in 0 or 5);

 2.43.
 "Nominal section width" shall be indicated in millimetres, and this part of the designation shall end in either the number zero or five, so that in any single series of tyres with the same nominal aspect ratio, the values shall all end in "0" or they shall all end in "5";

+For the existing types of tyres whose designation is given in the first column of the tables in Annex 6 to this regulation, the nominalsection width shall be deemed to be that given opposite the tyre designation in those tables.

 2.44.
 "Normal tyre" means a tyre intended for normal on-road use;